owengage/fastnbt/fastnbt/README.md

 Documentation: [docs.rs](https://docs.rs/crate/fastnbt)

-Fast deserializer and serializer for *Minecraft: Java Edition*'s NBT format.
+Fast serde deserializer and serializer for *Minecraft: Java Edition*'s NBT format.

+Zero-copy is supported where possible through `from_bytes`.
+The `borrow` module contains more types for avoiding allocations.

 Includes a `Value` type for serializing or deserializing any NBT. `Value` correctly preserves the exact NBT structure.
 The `nbt!` macro allows easy creation of these values.

-The derserializer allows you to avoid allocations where possible.
-Strings can be deserialized to `&'a str` where `'a` is the lifetime of the data being deserialized.
-The `borrow` module contains more types for avoiding allocations.
+To support NBT's arrays, there are dedicated `ByteArray`, `IntArray` and `LongArray` types.

 [See the documentation](https://docs.rs/crate/fastnbt) for more information.